Click on the picture to get a copy of the Aboriginal or Australian flag. Colour it.

 Click on the picture to see some photographs of Australia.

 - People in Australia drive on the left-hand side of the road.

 - Most of the unusual animals found in Australia cannot be found anywhere else in the world.

-- Some children live so far for the local school that they have to attend the School of the Air.
+- Some children live so far from the local school that they have to attend the School of the Air.

 - Australia has lots of species of reptile, more than any other country in the world.

 - Australia hosted two Olympic games: Melbourne (1956) and Sydney (2000).

 - The currency of Australia is the Australian dollar.